cocos/cocos-docs/en/engine/event/event-input.md

 # Global System Events

+As mentioned in the previous document, `EventTarget` supports a complete set of event listening and emitting mechanism.
+In Cocos Creator v3.4.0, we support the `input` object, which implements the event registering interface of `EventTarget`, and can register global system input events through this object.

+> __Note__: The `systemEvent` object has been deprecated since v3.4.0.
+The difference with the `input` object is that the event listener of `systemEvent` will be intercepted by the node's event listener, while the `input` object has a higher priority than the node and will not be intercepted.

-In this section, the `global system events` of __Cocos Creator__ will be introduced.
+In this section, the `global input events` of __Cocos Creator__ will be introduced.

-`Global system events` are irrelevant with the node hierarchy, so they are dispatched globally by `systemEvent`, currently supported:
+`Global input events` are irrelevant with the node hierarchy, so they are dispatched globally by `input`, currently supported:

 - Mouse
 - Touch